Friendly and supportive environmentKim - Norway

 Complete the application form

 Once you have been nominated by your home institution and your nomination has been accepted, we will send you an email with a unique link to complete the online application form via the QUT Global Portal.
+This email sometimes gets sent to junk folders, so keep checking daily!

 You will need to attach all the required documents, including a copy of your passport, which must be valid for at least 6 months after your exchange program finishes.